This post may contain affiliate links. For more information, please read my disclosure policy.

 Basic map skills are not assumed.
 He teaches how to read maps, what different types of maps exist, and how to read those.

-I was delighted to see Tyler Hogan went into detail about the issues of map projects and the various types of maps attempting to minimalize distortion.
+I was delighted to see Tyler Hogan go into detail about the issues of map projects and the various types of maps attempting to minimize distortion.

 Unit 2 is all about the physical geography of the earth.
 This unit corresponds well to a study of geology.
 Plate tectonics, earthquakes, the atmosphere, and more are studied during this unit.